All Episodes

 Five terror.

-Fox News gave birth today.
+Megan Kelly, Fox News, gave birth today.

-I thought with maternity leave now, you take what, a month?
+I thought with maternity leave now, you take, what, a month?

-What do you take, Don?
+What do you take, Dora?

 What is it?

-Take two weeks before you give birth to get out of there, and then three months before you come back, and then in the three months you decide I don't like working anymore, I want to stay home and raise the kid, and that makes the feminist mad.
+Take two weeks before you give birth to get out of there, and then three months before you come back, and then in the three months, you decide, I don't like working anymore.

 That's what your wife did.